Some Clarity On This Upgrade?

 I lost everything on a laptop a few years back, and in particular all my photos.
 That was the result of doing some sort of upgrade, and I ended up having to put my computer in to the computer technician and have all my software installed from scratch.
 So many documents and all my old emails were all just gone!!!

 I am now wary of doing anything like this.
 I feel I will probably buy a new computer before 2014 if it's that bad rather than run the risk of losing everything again when I do an upgrade!

 Hello Liz.
 Many Thanks for your contribution.

-However there are some things you can do to ensure you do not lose any data in future.
+However, there are some things you can do to ensure you do not lose any data in the future.
 Most importantly, follow the golden rule of computing: Backup, Backup, Backup!